Skip to content

 Per treatment

-Professional barrier sprays provide 85–90% Aedes reduction for 21 days — filling the gap left by NH's absent public control infrastructure
+Professional barrier sprays provide 70-90% Aedes reduction for about 3 weeks — filling the gap left by NH's absent public control infrastructure

 Licensed technicians identify breeding sources homeowners typically miss: catch basins, French drains, sub-slab moisture, low spots